rahulsm27/ETL_project/README.md

 To understand how transformer has revolutionized sentence encoding please check article -> https://www.geeksforgeeks.org/different-techniques-for-sentence-semantic-similarity-in-nlp/

-## Task 3 : Answer to Question
+## Step 3 : OHE vs N-GRAM vs TFIDF

-Please refer 'Assignment_Question_Answer.txt" file
+Please refer 'Comparision.txt" file to know about difference between OHE, N-gram and TFIDF

 # Docker commands
 1. Pull base image(to be used if image not available) : docker pull python:3.10-slim # if image not available